torvalds/linux/Documentation/process/code-of-conduct.rst

 Standards
 =========

-In an effort to keep the conversation surrounding the kernel about bettering the kernel itself, the following principals will be upheld:
+In an effort to keep the conversation surrounding the kernel about bettering the kernel itself, the following principles will be upheld:

 1 - Any and all "ad hominem" attacks by *any* contributor can and will be disciplined, by methods including but not limited to suspension of contribution to the kernel, removal of commits, code, wiki edits, and issues which contain said attacks.